Kryztof55/users-githib-app/README.md

 - User's details was built by Tailwind css
 - General Layout

-The folder structure is simple, components folder contains simple components and views contains the pages to show the application, utils for helpers functions.
+The folder structure is easy, components folder contains simple components and views contains the pages to show the application, utils for helpers functions.

-By using react-query and axios to handle the API request, in order to avoid multiple request while user is typing in the search, I developed a debauce function.
+By using react-query and axios to handle the API request, in order to avoid multiple request while user is typing in the search, I developed a debaunce function.

 In order to handle the router I used React Router Dom, passing as parameter in the url the username to request user details